wasem7112011/Blig-Blog/README.md

 │       └── sidebarmainbutton.tsx # Sidebar navigation button
 ├── public/                   # Static assets
 ├── package.json
+└── README.md

-└── README.md🎯 How It Works
+🎯 How It Works
-Create Posts: Click "New Post" to add content to any collectionOrganize: Posts are automatically sorted into collectionsSearch: Use the search bar to filter posts in real-timeDelete: Move posts to trash - they auto-delete after 10 daysTheme: Switch between dark and light mode - syncs across all tabsPrivacy: All data stays in your browser's localStorage🚢 Deployment
+Create Posts: Click "New Post" to add content to any collectionOrganize: Posts are automatically sorted into collectionsSearch: Use the search bar to filter posts in real-timeDelete: Move posts to trash - they auto-delete after 10 daysTheme: Switch between dark and light mode - syncs across all tabsPrivacy: All data stays in your browser's localStorage

+🚢 Deployment
 Deploy to Vercel
 The easiest way to deploy:Click the "Deploy" button above, orPush to GitHub and import to VercelVercel will auto-detect Next.js and deployNo environment variables needed.Deploy to Other Platforms
-This is a standard Next.js app and works on:NetlifyRailwayRenderCloudflare PagesBuild command: npm run buildOutput directory: .next🔒 Data Privacy
+This is a standard Next.js app and works on:NetlifyRailwayRenderCloudflare PagesBuild command: npm run buildOutput directory: .next

+🔒 Data Privacy
 All posts are stored in your browser's localStorage.
-This means:✅ Your data never leaves your device✅ No account required✅ Works completely offline⚠️ Clearing browser data will delete all posts⚠️ Each device/browser has separate data📝 Customization
+This means:✅ Your data never leaves your device✅ No account required✅ Works completely offline⚠️ Clearing browser data will delete all posts⚠️ Each device/browser has separate data

+📝 Customization
 Change Auto-Delete Days
 Edit app/page.tsx:tsconst TRASH_DAYS = 10; // Change to your preferred numberAdd New Collections
 Update the PostType in app/page.tsx and add buttons in components/sidebar.tsx.Modify Theme Colors